 New York-based label Oisín Hunt has only been around for a year, but many will be familiar with the designer’s work from his previous label, Dog Eat Dog (D.EA.D), an alias he used from 2013 before rebranding his collections with his real name in 2017.
 Hunt received a BSc in Business and Management from the National University of Ireland.
 During his studies he worked with a prestigious tailor in Dublin and later started his own menswear line that experiments with altering classic silhouettes by shaping garments through fabrics and wiring.
 The S/S19 collection, entitled ‘Emptiness within Visual Mirroring’, features deconstructed patterns, geometrical shapes and a three-piece denim set and explores ideas of mirroring, suit shaping and the sexualization of male hips.
 An Irishman in New York, Hunt is proud of his heritage: his collections are produced in Ireland from premium Irish fabrics.
-The brand is currently showing at Capsule tradeshow and is represented by the Carlus agency.
+The brand is currently showing at the Capsule tradeshow and is represented by the Carlus agency.

 www.oisinhunt.com